lightstep/opentelemetry-auto-instr-python/docs/advanced_usage.rst

 - On the server side, it means to read propagated attributes and set them to the active tracing context.
 - On the client side, it means to propagate the attributes, commonly as a header/metadata.

-`ddtrace` already provides default propagators but you can also implement your own.
+`oteltrace` already provides default propagators but you can also implement your own.

 Web Frameworks
 ^^^^^^^^^^^^^^